What tax do I pay on my state pension lump sum?

-For more information on deferring the state pension, visit our section What is state pension deferral?.
+For more information on deferring the state pension, see What is state pension deferral?.

 The DWP has published a guide on deferring your state pension, which includes information on state pension lump sums.
-You can find this guide on the GOV.UK website.
+You can find this guide on GOV.UK.

 We have had reports from individuals that they have been given incorrect information by DWP/The Pension Service and HMRC helplines on how pre-6 April 2016 state pension lump sums are taxed.
 You might find it useful to note the following:

 The law on which the above guidance is based is found in Finance (No 2) Act 2005, sections 7 to 10;